Bennett Park

 Interactive Park Map

-The park sits on land purchased by newspaper publisher James Gordon Bennett Sr. in 1871, a year before his death.
-It is situated between Pinehurst and Fort Washington Avenues and West 183rd and 185th Streets.
+The land has an interesting backstory: newspaper mogul James Gordon Bennett Sr. purchased it in 1871, just a year before he passed away.
+Nestled between Pinehurst and Fort Washington Avenues and West 183rd and 185th Streets, it remained private property until 1929 when New York City acquired it for public use.

 All Features & Facilities